LongyuYang/Concurrent-Lock-free-Skip-List/README.md

 ## Test Suites
 ### Correctness
-Execute the corresponding command in the ```Makefile``` to check the correctness of the implementation.
+Execute the corresponding command in the ```Makefile``` to check the correctness of the corresponding implementation.
 For instance, run the test suite to check the correctness of the lock-free implementation:
 ```bash
 make test_lock_free
 ```